-Learn how to make traditional Scotch eggs, these amazing eggs wrapped in sausage meat are the perfect picnic food.
+Learn how to make traditional Scotch eggs; these amazing eggs wrapped in sausage meat are the perfect picnic food.

 What is a Scotch Egg?

-A Scotch egg is a snack consisting of a hard-boiled egg wrapped in a sausage meat casing spiced with herbs and other spices, coated in breadcrumbs and traditionally deep-fried.
-It is a common picnic food in the UK, and it is sold not only in supermarkets or corner shops but more notoriously at motorway service stations.
+A Scotch egg is a snack consisting of a hard-boiled egg wrapped in a sausage meat casing spiced with herbs and other spices, coated in breadcrumbs, and traditionally deep-fried.
+It is a common picnic food in the UK, and it is sold not only in supermarkets or corner shops but, more notoriously, at motorway service stations.

-So good, that after making them only twice, they have become one of my daughter's favorite foods.
+So good that after making them only twice, they have become one of my daughter's favorite foods.
 If you ask her what her top three dishes are, Scotch eggs come in second place lately.
 Number one is still the Zucchini Feta Pancakes with Herbs.

-How to form Scotch eggs?
+How to make Scotch eggs?

 Making Scotch eggs might seem daunting due to the many layers it has and (for me) the fact that they have to be deep-fried.
 But, trust me, with a little bit of organization, they are really easy to make, things will go much faster than presumed.